0xsequence/web-sdk/README.md

 The React example can be used to test the library locally.

-1. Replace the kit dependencies to the ones of the workspace in order to use hot reload.:
+1. Replace the web-sdk dependencies to the ones of the workspace in order to use hot reload.:

 ```js
 "@0xsequence/web-sdk-connect": "workspace:*",